 - Turn the system completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
 It is important that the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and ensure that they are not impeded by furniture or drapery.
+Open all the registers completely and confirm that they are not impeded by furniture or drapery.

 What Does it Cost to Repair?